MASTERJILLA/Auto-Filter-Bot-V2/README.md

 * API_HASH      - From my.telegram.org (or @UseTGXBot)

+* TG_USER_SESSION A pyrogram user session string.
+Generate from https://repl.it/@prgofficial/String-Gen

 * AUTH_USERS  - ID of users that can use the bot commands.
 Get from [MissRose Bot](https://telegram.dog/MissRose_bot) by using /id command